angelgardt/taia/README.md

 # taia

-Repo contains data and code for Trust in Artificial Intelligent Agents Scale development.
+Repo contains all stuff for Trust in Artificial Intelligent Agents Scale development.